 Tally sheets must be received by December 29th.
 Please be sure to fill in all the required information on weather, kilometres, hours spent watching, etc. You may drop sheets off (Attn: Judy Boyd) at Kerry Wood Nature Centre 6300 – 45 Avenue Red Deer, AB T4N 3M4 or mail to RDRN Box 785 Red Deer, Alberta T4N 5H2 or email to firstname.lastname@example.org, put “CBC” in the subject line.

 If you have any questions, please call Judy Boyd 403-358-1098.
-Thanks for participating in CBC 2019 – you will be collecting data for the biggest and longest-running bird census in the world!
+Thanks for participating in the CBC – you will be collecting data for the biggest and longest-running bird census in the world!

 You can record any interesting or unusual bird seen any time during the Count Week (three days before and three days after the official Count Day).
 Please make sure, though that you mark down when and where you saw the bird and what the bird was doing (i.e. flying south or sitting in a bush.)